Coconut Oil for Cannabis Cooking

 Coconut oil for cannabis cooking

 Move over, cannabutter.
 Weed-infused coconut oil packs the potency without the animal fat for plant-based edibles.
 Nearly pure fat, coconut oil effortlessly binds to the cannabinoids in weed and has a higher smoke point than some other oils.
 Use refined coconut oil for a more neutral flavor.
-Unlike butter, which contains water, coconut oil can be heated above boiling (212°F) for a faster infusion.
-And once infused, this oil can slip into any baking recipe.
-Beyond coconut, this technique works with any neutral oil, from vegetable to grapeseed.

-For a more or less potent oil, use more or less cannabis flower, then calculate the dose.
-As with all edibles, dosing is tricky, since there is always loss during the decarboxylation, infusion, and cooking processes.
 Assuming the flower contains 20 percent THC after decarboxylation and infusion (calculating a 20 percent loss), this oil doses at 160 milligrams for ⅓ cup of oil, or 30 milligrams per tablespoon.
 (Some oil loss occurs in the process, so ½ cup of oil typically turns into ⅓ cup.)
-To calculate the individual dose of a recipe, divide the THC by the amount of coconut oil used in the final yield.
-For example, a cake calling for ⅓ cup of oil, yielding 24 servings, will land just below 7 milligrams of THC per piece.

-To use hash, follow the same method of decarboxylation, but use less—hash tests upwards of 40 percent THC—and simply whisk the activated hash into the warm oil.
-To achieve the same potency at 40 percent, you’d want to use ½ gram of hash.
-Dry-sift hash works better in the kitchen than pressed.
-For distillate, weigh out ⅕ gram of distillate on parchment, then place in the freezer to harden so you can easily add it to the warm oil; whisk to homogenize fully.
+For the distillate, weigh out ⅕ gram onto a piece of parchment, then place it in the freezer to harden so you can easily add it to the warm oil; whisk to fully homogenize.
 Distillate potency ranges from 70 to 90 percent THC and comes fully activated.
 At 80 percent THC, ⅕ gram of distillate translates to 160 milligrams of THC.

 Directions:

-2. Heat the oven to 245°F.
+1. Heat the oven to 245°F.

-3. Break up the flower into smaller pieces using your hands to expose more surface area to the heat; the pieces should break off like florets of broccoli.
+2. Break up the flower into smaller pieces using your hands to expose more surface area to the heat; the pieces should break off like florets of broccoli.

-5. Remove the sheet pan from the oven and let the flowers cool at room temperature.
+4. Remove the sheet pan from the oven and let the flowers cool at room temperature.

-7. To a small saucepan (or a DIY double boiler—a heatproof bowl set over a pot of simmering water), combine the decarboxylated ground weed and the oil.
+6. To a small saucepan (or a DIY double boiler—a heatproof bowl set over a pot of simmering water), combine the decarboxylated ground weed and the oil.
 Cook over low heat for 15 minutes.
 A candy or instant-read thermometer ensures the oil temperature doesn’t exceed 245°F.